Jonathan2251/lbd/_sources/gpu.txt

 Here is an example [#vulkanex]_.
 Meanwhile glsl is C-like language.
 The vulkan infrastructure provides tool to compile glsl into an Intermediate Representation form (IR) called spir-v [#spirvtoolchain]_.
-As a result, it saves part of compiling time from glsl to gpu instructions on-line since spir-v is IR of level closing to llvm IR [#spirvwiki]_.
+As a result, it saves part of compilation time from glsl to gpu instructions on-line since spir-v is IR of level closing to llvm IR [#spirvwiki]_.
 In addition, vulkan api reduces gpu drivers efforts in optimization and code generation [#vulkanapiwiki]_.
 These standards provide user programmer option in